wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/manage-solutions-power-automate/includes/2-add-remove-flow.md

 	> [!div class="mx-imgBorder"]
 	> [![confirm the flow saved](../media/flow-saved-ss.png)](../media/flow-saved-ss.png#lightbox)

 1. Return to validate that the flow has been created and is part of the solution.
-Select **Solutions** on the left vertical navigation pane, and then select **Volunteer Solution**.
+Select **Solutions** on the left vertical navigation pane, and then select **Volunteer Request** solution.

 	> [!div class="mx-imgBorder"]
 	> [![Go back and validate the flow has been created](../media/back-solution-ssm.png)](../media/back-solution-ssm.png#lightbox)